whyisdifficult/jiratui/docs/users/configuration/index.md

 jira_api_base_url: 'https://<your-jira-instance-hostname>.atlassian.net'
 ```

-**Tip**: The application provides a sample config file called `jiratui.example.yaml` that you can use to define yours.

 ```{tip}
 The application provides a sample config file called `jiratui.example.yaml` that you can use to define yours.
 ```